An “encoding” describes the correspondence

 and binary files, and, since the encodings are relevant only for text

-files, we thus use :DOS
+files, we thus use :DOS; otherwise the default is :UNIX.

-.This boils down to the following code
+:DOS.This boils down to the following code

-in src/encoding.d
+in src/encoding.d:

 #if defined(WIN32) || (defined(UNIX) && (O_BINARY != 0))